robdy/robdy.io/_drafts/2019-01-29-host-sfb-meetings-like-a-pro.md

  The alternate option would be to choose the presenters upfront (the option `People I choose` lets you to add anyone you want to the list of presenters)

 * Do you want to limit participation?
   I recommend choosing `Mute all attendees` and `Block attendees' video`.
 Therefore, all the participants who join the meeting will be muted by default.
-They can unmute themselves if they want to speak but you'll avoid the situation when people join the meeting and all the audience can hear them until they mute their microphone.
+They won't be able to speak until the audience is unmuted (see [participant actions](#participant-actions) to learn how to do this).

+  **Note**: people who joined via phone will still be able to unmute themselves.
+  {:.message}
   IM (chat) is usually useful to confirm that people are able to hear you and can see the presentation.

 You can also check which setting is recommended for your scenario [on Microsoft KB article](https://support.office.com/en-us/article/change-participant-settings-for-skype-for-business-meetings-9175e297-de5f-43b2-8e0f-85cc05e24986){:target="_blank"}.